 Parents and children should take a moment together to become familiar with the issues addressed in this section.
-For guidance on a particular topic, please contact the principal.
+For guidance on a particular topic, please contact Kelli Frisch at 254-697-2381 or kfrisch@cameronisd.net .

 Absences/Attendance

 Regular school attendance is essential.
 Absences from class may result in serious disruption of a student's education.
 The student and parent should avoid unnecessary absences.